The Rush to Rescue Wildlife From Australia’s Widespread Fires

 Bushfires burn along a mountainside on near Bumbalong.

 A female koala recovers in the Native Wildlife Rescue center in Robertson.
 It had come into the center a week before, emaciated from drought-affected forest.
 The bandage holds in an IV needle for hydration.
-Australia’s koala population has been especially hard hit by the season’s historic wildfires and drought, which has dried up eucalyptus, their main food and water source.
+Australia’s koala population has been especially hard-hit by the season’s historic wildfires and drought, which has dried up eucalyptus, their main food and water source.

 Veterinarians try to persuade koala Frankie, whose ears and fingers were burned in a recent fire, to eat eucalyptus leaves at the Australian Wildlife Health Center in Healesville.
 The center has taken in 16 koalas injured in the recent fires.